9 Min Read

 Reasons Why Partners Don’t Communicate

-A list of reasons why there's a lack of communication between partners could be endless.
-However, there are some common triggers and patterns for communication problems in marriages.
-One of the biggest factors is that not communicating snow balls and becomes a habit and the norm as opposed to a temporary response to a specific event.
+However, there are some common triggers and patterns for communication problems in relationships.
+Eventually, if couples don’t learn how to overcome it, the lack of communication becomes a habit and the norm, as opposed to a temporary response to a specific event.

-I was counseling a man this week whose 38-year marriage is ending in divorce.
-We were examining he and his ex's habit of avoidance and he summed it up by saying, "We never had those conversations."
+I was counseling a man recently whose 38-year marriage is ending in divorce.
+We were examining their habit of avoidance during their relationship, and he summed it up by saying, "We never had those conversations."

 Last year my husband told me he didn't love me anymore.
 He actually cried when he told me and told me he wanted to try and work it out with me.
 He said we have had so many unsolved problems over the years, fights, lack of communication, no sex life, etc., that his feelings have changed for me.
 He refuses to go to counseling because it won't help him.
 He moved out so we are now legally separated.
 We are doing nothing now to fix our marriage.
 He says he can't do anything with me that he doesn't feel or have the desire to do.
 Is there still hope for my marriage?
 I don't want a divorce.
 I still love my husband and my family.
 We have two very small children.
 I don't want this life for them." -Cynthia

-- Not talking becomes about something more than just communication and turns into a power struggle -- a game of chicken to see who will crack first, who was right and wrong, who wins and loses, and neither partner is willing to budge and break the ice.
+- "He uses our communication like a weapon and turns every conversation into a power struggle, like a game of chicken to see who will crack first, who was right and wrong, who wins and loses.”

-- I can't say things without you're getting upset, angry or hurt, so I stay quiet.
+- “Everything I say makes him upset, angry or hurt, so I stay quiet.”

-This list could go on and on, but this will give you an idea of some what I hear partners say to explain they're lack of communication.
-The reasons are endless, but the results are the same.
+This list could go on and on, but this gives you an idea of some of what I hear partners say to explain their lack of communication.
+The reasons may be endless, but the results are the same.

 When Does Lack Of Communication Become A Big Problem?